Dental prosthesis: Tooth crown procedure

-The installation of a dental prosthesis is far from being an innocuous act, the main reason that can make you want to have a denture is to replace one or more missing teeth, or damaged.
-The problem is that patients are not well informed about existing solutions, different types of dental prostheses.
-Elderly persons are more likely to feel the need to replace all or part of their dentition, but younger people may also turn to this solution as a result of caries or periodontitis.
+The installation of a dental prosthesis is far from being an easy act, the main reason that can make you want to have a denture is to replace one or more missing teeth, or damaged ones.
+The problem is that patients are not well informed about existing solutions and different types of dental prostheses.
+Elderly persons are more likely to feel the need to replace all or part of their dentition.
+However, younger people may also turn to this solution as a result of caries or periodontitis.

-By replacing your fallen or damaged teeth, a dental prosthesis will allow you to find a normal chewing, a nice smile, but will also have a protective role by preventing other teeth from moving.
+By replacing your fallen or damaged teeth, a dental prosthesis will help you regain your ability to chew and have a nice smile.
+It will also have a protective role by preventing other teeth from moving.

-There are several options available to patients who wish to replace one or more missing teeth, depending on their clinical condition.
+There are several options available to patients who wish to replace one tooth or more, depending on their clinical condition.
 Indeed, dental technicians make removable, fixed, full or partial dentures from measurements, dental impressions and prescriptions from a dentist, or a specialist whether a prosthodontist or denturologist.

-There are several dental prostheses types such as tooth crown, dental bridge that are attached as to natural teeth as implants.
-Indeed, the partial or full removable prosthesis is fixed on a support bar screwed on the implants by various dental fixtures.
+There are several dental prostheses types such as tooth crown and dental bridge that are attached to natural teeth as implants.
+The partial or full removable prosthesis is fixed on a support bar screwed on the implants by various dental fixtures.
 Regarding the partial or full fixed prosthesis replace the roots of the teeth and the partial prosthesis can be screwed or affixed by an orthodontic cement while the complete prosthesis must be screwed.

 Learn more about other dental procedures: